Government Accountability Project

 The Government Accountability Project (GAP) is a nonprofit whistleblower protection and advocacy organization in the United States.
-It was founded in 1977.
+It was founded in 1977 by the Institute for Policy Studies.

 Activities

+In March 1983, the GAP worked with whistleblower Rick Parks to inform the Nuclear Regulatory Commission about alleged problems with cleanup procedures after the Three Mile Island accident.
+Parks also alleged his apartment had been broken into and drugs were planted in his van.
+This was popularized in the Netflix documentary Meltdown: Three Mile Island.

-In 1992, GAP represented Aldric Saucier, who had lost his job and security clearance after he criticized the Strategic Defense Initiative.
+In 1992, the GAP represented Aldric Saucier, who had lost his job and security clearance after he criticized the Strategic Defense Initiative.

 In December 2012, Eric Ben-Artzi came forward publicly with evidence of multi-billion dollar securities violations at his employer, Deutsche Bank.
 He internally reported violations stemming from the bank's failure to report the value of its credit derivatives portfolio accurately.
-The bank retaliated in multiple ways and ultimately dismissed him.
-GAP filed an official whistleblower complaint on Ben-Artzi's behalf.
+The bank retaliated in multiple ways and ultimately dismissed him. the GAP filed an official whistleblower complaint on Ben-Artzi's behalf.
 He was ultimately awarded $8 million from the SEC, which he declined to collect.

-GAP provided legal support to Thomas A. Drake, a former senior executive with the National Security Agency (NSA) who blew the whistle on multi-billion dollar programmatic fraud, waste, and abuse; the critical loss and suppression of 9/11 intelligence; and the Stellar Wind project's dragnet electronic mass surveillance and data-mining (conducted on a vast scale by the agency with the approval of the White House after 9/11).
+GAP represented Thomas A. Drake, a former senior executive with the National Security Agency (NSA), until 2015 when his lawyer Jesselyn Radack resigned from GAP and he followed her to the Institute for Public Accuracy.
+He blew the whistle on multi-billion dollar programmatic fraud, waste, and abuse; the critical loss and suppression of 9/11 intelligence; and the Stellar Wind project's dragnet electronic mass surveillance and data-mining (conducted on a vast scale by the agency with the approval of the White House after 9/11).
 Drake argued that Stellar Wind violated the Constitution and American citizens' civil liberties while weakening national security.
-In April 2010, the Department of Justice charged him with ten felonies (five under the Espionage Act) and he faced 35 years in prison.
-He was the first whistleblower charged with espionage by the Obama administration.
-All charges were eventually dropped when Drake pleaded to a misdemeanor count of exceeding the authorized use of a government computer with no fine or prison time.
+In April 2010, the Department of Justice charged him with 10 felonies (five under the Espionage Act) and he faced 35 years in prison.
+He was the first whistleblower to be charged under the Espionage Act by the Obama administration.
+All charges were eventually dropped when Drake pleaded to a minor misdemeanor for exceeding the authorized use of a government computer, with no fine or prison time.
+In the book Bravehearts, Tom Devine took credit for Drake's success.
+However, Drake later clarified that "Tom Devine was never my lawyer at GAP" and "the voice I had in the court of public opinion was Jesselyn Radack.
+She was my voice when I had none."